sorinboia/nginx-experience-aws/guide/5ingress.md

 </details>

-Next we will tell our Nginx Ingress to start using it and start caching.
+Configure the Nginx Ingress to start using it and start caching.

 14. Create a new file `nginx-ingress-update.yaml` with the configuration below and apply it.
 :warning: Please note: you need to replace the `host` value with the EXTERNAL-IP of the `nginx-ingress` service.